softwarewolves/softwarewolves.github.io/practical.md

 ###Practical information

-The session is typically done in pairs, although individuals and larger teams can also participate.
-The session is well suited for 3 to 5 teams.
+The session is typically organised in pairs forming between 3-5 teams, but individuals and larger teams can also participate.

 ###Day program

-The session typically takes 6-hours.
-In the past we have run it as a session starting in the morning with a break at lunch, or as a session starting after lunch and running a bit later in the evening.
+The session typically takes 6-hours and either starts in the morning including a lunch break, or starts after lunch ending early evening.

 A sample schedule for an afternoon session:

-- 13:00 Introduction to game and stories, how to get started, team formation
+- 13:00 Introduction to game and stories, getting started, team formation
 - 13:15 Dev Iteration
-- 14:00 Demo and retrospective on what was learned
+- 14:00 Demo and learning retrospective
 - 14:30 Break
 - 14:45 Dev iteration
-- 15:30 Demo and retrospective on what was learned
+- 15:30 Demo and learning retrospective
 - 16:00 Break
 - 16:15 Dev iteration
-- 17:00 Demo and retrospective on what was learned
+- 17:00 Demo and learning retrospective
 - 17:30 Break
 - 17:45 Dev iteration
-- 18:30 Demo and retrospective on what was learned
+- 18:30 Demo and learning retrospective
-- 18:45 Closing + concluding reflections
+- 18:45 Close + concluding reflections

 ###Location

 Softwarewolves can be held at any location, provided there is
-- a beamer
+- beamer
-- an internet connection
+- internet connection
-- sufficient desk space for participants to code in comfort
+- sufficient desk space
 - power sockets for laptops
 - refreshments and lunch if applicable.

-Everthing else (dedicated WiFi, server, ...)  will be provided by the organizers.
+Everthing else (dedicated WiFi, server, ...)  is provided by the organizers.

 ###Prerequisites for participants

-- Affinity with development (it's a coding event).
+- Affinity with development for a coding event.
-- Prior knowledge of XMPP is not required!
+- Prior knowledge of XMPP not required
-- A computer with your favorite development environment.
+- A computer with your favourite development environment.
 Basic bots are available for Java, C#, Ruby, Node.js and Scala.
-- A chat client that supports XMPP, such as Pidgin for Windows or Adium for Mac OS X, or administrator privileges to install it.
+- A chat client supporting XMPP, such as Pidgin for Windows or Adium for Mac OS X, or administrator privileges for installation.